 Owners and industry advocates saw the Seattle City Council elections as an opportunity to re-balance the political landscape.
 However, even with significant resources invested in local races, the results were far from favorable for independent landlords.
 The Seattle City Council elections are a perfect example of how Washington’s city councils continue to shift further away from supporting landlords who work diligently to provide much needed housing to our communities.
 Rent control and additional “Just-Cause” ordinances are already being discussed around the state, leading one to ask themselves, will the climate ever improve for the independent rental property provider?

 Typically, risk can be addressed in four different ways.
 Risk can be accepted, it can be avoided, it can be mitigated, or it can be insured against.
 Unfortunately, with regulatory risk, one cannot insure against it, leaving only the first three options available.
 It is critical for property owners to understand the risks associated with our current and future regulatory landscape in order to make strategic and informed decisions to protect both their livelihood and their investments that they have worked so hard to build.
 It is especially critical for those who have a large portion of their net worth invested in rental property and are looking to these investments to fund their retirement years and families over the decades to come.
 If you feel overexposed to regulatory risk, there are options available to you to reduce your risk.
 There are options that seek to help reduce uncertainty and address both your financial and lifestyle objectives now and in the future.
-Speak to one of our 1031 Exchange advisors or schedule a complimentary consultation by calling 206-686-2211.
+Speak to one of our 1031 Exchange professionals or schedule a complimentary consultation by calling 206-686-2211.

 Roger W. Bowlin, Founding Partner of Real Estate Transition Solutions, provides exit strategy analysis, execution, income and equity replacement options for investment property owners.
 If you have questions relating to your investment property ownership, please email him at: email@example.com or call (206) 686-2211.